 To be safe from social disorders, government confiscation, or unacceptable levels of taxation, property must be concealable and leave no record of income received from its use or sale.
-Gold and precious stones have long been esteemed for these purposes because they combine high value with small bulk and are readily transferable.
+Gold and precious stones have long been esteemed for these purposes because they combine high value with invests in a group of assets, in accordance with a stated set of objectives.